 Swell.
 The statute calls it “private data,” but it will be anything but private.

 Say your are a public employee, a teacher or a municipal employee in rural Minnesota, without much, frankly in civil service protection, and you ask for a Democratic ballot.
-Or you are an employee of SEIU or a postal workers union, and you — or your spouse — requests a Republican ballot.
+Or you are an employee of SEIU or a postal workers union, and you — or your spouse — requests a Republican ballot in Minneapolis.

 Lotsa luck, my friends, lotsa luck.

 Partisans will say that in some primaries, 2020 for example, only one party’s presidential primary will be serious contested.
 Hordes of people from the other party will cross over to vote for the weakest opponent!
 These are the same people who don’t think Bernie Sanders should run for the Democratic nomination because he “isn’t a Democrat,” even though he has caucused with them since time immemorial.